 Comfort care and the hospice care admissions timeline begin when a patient or their family agrees with their doctor to request a referral for care when curative treatments are no longer an option.
 We will walk patients and their family members through the process of requesting hospice or palliative care.
 The following steps are the general timeline of the hospice care admissions process:

-Step 1: Hospice referral
+Step 1: Hospice Referral

 Step 2: Admission

-Step 3: Continuing care
+Step 3: Continuing Care

-- Available 24/7, holidays and weekends
+- 24/7 access to care, including holidays and weekends

-- RN Nursing Support
+- RN nursing support

 - Caregiver education and support

-Coverage includes nurses, other caregivers, medicines, supplies, equipment and support, with no out-of-pocket expenses for the hospice diagnosis.
+Something to note is that hospice is a fully covered Medicare benefit.
+Coverage includes nurses, other caregivers, medicines, supplies, equipment, and support, with no out-of-pocket expenses for the hospice diagnosis.